girijeshhs/girijeshhs/README.md

 I don’t rush messy work.
 I prefer simple architecture, smooth flow, and code that I won’t regret looking at later.
 Quiet focus, steady improvement — that’s the energy.

 You’ll find my main projects pinned below.
-If you like checking out how people think through their builds, you might enjoy them.
+If you like seeing how people think through their builds, you might enjoy them.

-**Fun Facts
+Fun Facts
-**

 I like working on things that actually teach me something — if a project doesn’t push me a bit, I get bored fast.

 I’m practical with my workflow: I move fast, try things out, and refine what works instead of overthinking the perfect plan.